ChandlerVer5/Bing/src/cerebro-ui/Readme.md

 - <kbd>←</kbd> and <kbd>esc</kbd> used to move selection back to main results list;

 ```
-import { KeyboardNav, KeyboardNavItem } from '@/cerebro-ui'
+import { KeyboardNav, KeyboardNavItem } from 'cerebro-ui'

 const Preview = ({ items, onSelect }) => (
   <KeyboardNav>